ICDCS-HERACLES/HERACLES/README.md

 # ICDCS-HERACLES
 ---
+This is the anonymous repository of ICDCS 2025 Submission 459: HERACLES: Hierarchical Semantic Communications for Distributed Dynamic Sensor Fusion
 ## Directory Structure
 - **`baselines/`**: Implements baseline algorithms, such as AMAC and DQN, along with related data files.
 - **`envs/`**: Defines custom environments for reinforcement learning simulations, including some utility functions for building corresponding environment.